*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 If you’re anything like me, you can spend hours in your local hardware store looking at all the shiny gardening tools and gadgets on offer.
 But if you’re on a budget or are just starting out, what are the most essential tools you should have?
 I guess it really depends on what kind of gardening patch you’re creating.

 Lastly, to add to your basic list, every gardener needs a good pair of secateurs for pruning, snipping off dead foliage and even harvesting ready to eat crops.
-Try to buy the absolute best quality you can afford because if they are looked after correctly you will get many years of use out of them.
+Try to buy the absolute best quality you can afford.
+If you look after them correctly you’ll get many years of use out of them.

 So there you go, a very basic list of tools you’ll need to get your vegetable garden going.
 We’ll look at some other useful tools and accessories you can add later on in another article.